Automation: The economy inside and outside the four walls

 Marci Rossell, a self-described optimist and the former chief economist for CNBC, had a different view.
-“I believe 2013 will be the year the US consumer starts to feel the effects of a recovery that started four years ago,” Rossell said this morning in Park City, Utah, at the Material Handling & Logistics Conference sponsored by Dematic.
+“I believe 2013 will be the year the US consumer starts to feel the effects of a recovery that started four years ago,” Rossell said this week in Park City, Utah, at the Material Handling & Logistics Conference sponsored by Dematic.

 And, while nearly six long and frustrating years have passed since the housing market crashed in 2007, Rossell compared the economic progress we’ve made in six years to the more than 20 years of stagnation Japan has experienced since its economy crashed in 1990.
 “Japan taught us what not to do,” Rossell said, comparing the actions of our regulators to Japan’s missteps when it tried to right the ship.
 She also pointed out that Japan has now launched a program of quantitative easing, similar to the one launched by our Federal Reserve, and that it is having an impact.
 “We don’t need Japan to grow like China to have an impact on the global economy,” Rossell said.
 “We just need it not to be sick.
 It is the most important international story of 2013.”